ahstat/ahstat.github.io/_posts/2023-6-11-Periodic-mixtures.md

-In the following, we consider five types of functions $$f_{\sigma}$$, each type being parametrized by $$\sigma>0$$ representing a kind of deviation.
-The types are named Linear, Exponential, Polynomial, Gaussian, and Sinc, and correspond to family of densities, expect for Sinc that however still sums to one.
+In the following, we consider limitedly five types of functions $$f_{\sigma}$$, each type being parametrized by $$\sigma>0$$ representing a kind of deviation.
+The types are named Linear, Exponential, Polynomial, Gaussian, and Sinc in the following, and correspond to family of densities, expect for Sinc that however still sums to one.
 The definition of the functions is provided in the table below.
 As you can see, the shape of each type is adjusted to peak at $$x=0$$ and then symmetrically fade to zero.

 For each case, we consider the derivative of the functions $$g(x) := f'(x)$$ and their Fourier transforms, where we use below the conventions $$\mathcal{F}f(\xi) := \int_{-\infty}^{+\infty} f(x) e^{-2i\pi x \xi} dx$$ and $$\text{sinc}(x) := \frac{\sin(\pi x)}{\pi x}.$$